-There’s no shortage of competition in the biotech industry, which is why savvy businesses are partnering with professional language providers to handle all of the biotech translations necessary throughout the stages of a product’s development.
-Back in 2011, at a BIOtechNow conference, Goldman Sachs equity analyst Issac Ro spoke about the need for companies to be proactive about expansion, specifically emphasizing the attributes of efficiency, innovation, and global communications.
-Those same attributes are even more essential now as Global Industry Analysts predicts the entire worldwide biotechnology industry to exceed $320 billion by 2015.
+There’s no shortage of competition in the biotech industry, which is why savvy businesses are partnering with professional language service providers to handle all of the biotech translations necessary throughout the stages of a product’s development.
+Successful biotech companies understand the need to be proactive about expansion, specifically emphasizing the attributes of efficiency, innovation, and global communications.
 If you want your company to have the best edge possible in the global markets, then consider working with a professional translation agency.
 Here are a few ways a good language provider can strengthen your company’s status in the global marketplace.

-Wasting time and money never helps a company’s bottom line, so hire the experts to do what they do best.
-And, overcoming language barriers is no exception.
+Wasting time and money never helps a company’s bottom line.
+Smart companies hire experts to do what they do best and overcoming language barriers is no exception.
 No matter what stage a product is in – research and development, clinical trials, regulatory submissions, manufacturing, or sales & marketing – accurate translations and communications are needed.
 If efficiency matters, consider these ways that a professional translation and interpretation agency can help:

 - Finding the right expert for the job.
-Translation companies have multiple translators at their disposal, each with specific skills or advanced degrees in precise disciplines as well as fluency in particular languages.
+Translation companies have multiple translators at their disposal, each with specific skills or advanced degrees in precise disciplines as well as fluency in another language.
 Need someone who speaks Portuguese and understands the biochemistry of stem cell transplants?
 Establish a relationship with a translation company and your request will be answered in a fraction of the time that it would take your company to find the right person.
-And, because the translator is skilled in the expertise needed, there’s little or no need for on-the-job training.
-As soon as translators receive material, they can begin working.
+Also, because the translator has skills and experience in the industry, there’s little or no need for on-the-job training.
+As soon as the translator receives the material, they can begin working.